ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 - Centralized control makes debugging straightforward

 **❌ Cons:**
-- Can become cluttered if there are many states or complex behavior
+- Can become cluttered if there are many states or complex behaviors
 - Less flexible for objects with unique, independent state logic

-- **State Pattern:** invovles encapsulating each state as its own class with its own behavior and logic.
+- **State Pattern:** involves encapsulating each state as its own class with its own behavior and logic.
 Transitions between states are handled through methods within these state objects.

 **✅ Pros:**
 - Very flexible and modular — each state can define its own behavior independently